max-4711/ez-event-push/README.md

     }

 ## Receiver
-Preparation: Install NuGet pacakge `Push4711.Receiver` to your project.
+Preparation: Install NuGet package `Push4711.Receiver` to your project.

 The receiver needs a little bit more configuration effort.
-To be functional, the receiver needs a configuration; an object implementing the IPushNotificationReceiverConfiguration interface.
+To be functional, the receiver needs a configuration object implementing the IPushNotificationReceiverConfiguration interface.
 You can either implement something yourself (in case you need some kind of dynamic configuration) or just use the included PushNotificationReceiverConfiguration class.
 You don't even need to instantiate it yourself, as you just can just set the whole thing up by this setup method (which adds everything needed to the IoC container):

     using Push4711.Receiver;